Oliver2213/NVDARemote/addon/doc/en/readme.md

 ##Remotely Controlling an Unattended Computer

 Sometimes, you may wish to control one of your own computers remotely.
 This is especially helpful if you are traveling, and you wish to control your home PC from your laptop.
 Or, you may want to control a computer in one room of your house while sitting outside with another PC.
 A little advanced preparation makes this convenient and possible.

+There are 2 methods to do this:
+###Using an automatic self-hosted server (this is a feature of this fork only!):

+1. Navigate to the NVDA menu > Tools > Remote > options.
+2. In the first radiobutton selection box, arrow down until you get to "Autoconnect to a self-hosted server ".
+3. Tab once, over to the "key" text field.
+Since this server will automatically be started when NVDA (or the add-on itself) starts, you can not choose to "randomly generate a key", as, when connecting from a remote computer, you would have no idea what said key was.
+Come up with a **unique** key that only you know and enter it here.
+4. Press Ok.
+Now, when NVDA or the add-on starts up, it will automatically start a local NVDARemote server that you can connect to, just like a normal server, to control that computer.
+This has several advantages and disadvantages over the second method:
+* You don't need to leave your computer constantly connected to a remote server that you most likely don't control which could potentially remotely control your computer.
+* You don't have to worry about the relay server your using going down when you are away from the computer that you need to have remote access to - the server is hosted in the NVDA process itself.
+* You will, however, need to forward TCP Port 6837 in your router if you intend to use this self-hosted server outside of your local network.

+###Method 2: Connect to an external control server

 1. Enter the NVDA menu, and choose Tools, then Remote.
 Finally, press Enter on Options.
-2. Check the box that says, "Auto connect to control server on startup".
+2. Tab to the first radiobutton, and arrow until you get to "Autoconnect to an external control server "
 3. Fill in the Host and Key fields, tab to OK, and press Enter.
 4. Please note: the Generate Key option is not available in this situation.
 It is best to come up with a key you will remember so you can easily use it from any remote location.

+While you won't need to open any ports through your router for this method to work, be aware that (essentially), you are leaving a connection open to a server that you most likely do not own or have any sort of control over.
+It would be relatively trivial for the operator of said server to see that your computer regularly connects to it, and to get the key it uses to do so, and hense gain complete control over your system.
+If this bothers you at all, don't worry.
+You can [run your own NVDA Remote server!](https://github.com/Technow-es/NVDARemoteServer).

 ##Muting Speech on the Remote Computer
 If you do not wish to hear the remote computer's speech, simply access the NVDA menu, Tools, and Remote.
 Arrow down to Mute Remote Speech, and press Enter.